ctuning/ck-quantum/module/challenge.vqe/README.md

 <a name="explore_plugins"></a>
 ## Advanced VQE exploration via plugins

+Congratulations if you have reached this point in the challenge!
+Now that you know the basic mechanics, you may wish to design your own [classical optimizer](https://github.com/ctuning/ck-quantum/wiki/Classical-Optimisation) or [quantum ansatz circuit](https://github.com/ctuning/ck-quantum/wiki/Quantum-Ansatz-Circuits)!
+For this, you will need to learn a bit how to work with [plugins in general](#explore_plugins_basics), and then with [optimizer plugins](#explore_plugins_optimizer) and/or [ansatz plugins](#explore_plugins_ansatz), depending on your interests and available time.

+<a name="explore_plugins_basics"></a>
 ### Check which plugins are deployed (both `soft` and `env` entries)
 ```
 $ ck search --tags=deployed